knguyenOS/College-Apartment-Network-Design/README.md

   - Total estimated project cost: **$120,000+**, with detailed line items for each network component.

 # Walk-through
-This project required a significant amount of time and effort to draft the initial network layout and gain a broader understanding of the building’s structure and network flow (e.g., using tools like Packet Tracer).
+This project required a significant amount of time and effort to draft the initial network layout and gain a broader understanding of the building’s structure and network flow.

 Throughout the process, I encountered several challenges—such as determining the correct layout scale, estimating the WAP coverage areas, and ensuring efficient device placement.

 > This was my **largest and most comprehensive project** to date, involving hands-on work with **DHCP, VLANs, server racks, and disaster recovery planning**.